J0eyCl4rk/git_exercise/README.md

 # git_exercise

-A story
+Desription:
+4 heroes must team up to defeat the evil dragon Valaxarus.

-Ch 1: Chapter 1
+Ch 1: Attack on Mac

-Ch 2: Chapter 2
+Ch 2: The Chase

+Ch 3: The Green Sea